Alvicodes/Alvicodes/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Alvin
-A Junior Software Developer-------------------------* 🌍  I'm based in UK* 🧠  I'm learning Sotware Development at a Bootcamp* 🤝  I'm open to collaborating on Any interesting projects
+A Junior Software Developer-------------------------* 🌍  I'm based in UK* 🧠  A Junior Software Developer, graduating from JustIT Bootcamp* 🤝  I'm actively seeking Junior developer roles and  open to collaborating on any interesting projects!

 ### Skills